 Thai Red Curry

-This dish’s hallmark red is as a result of dried red chili peppers which was introduced to Thailand in the 16th century through Portuguese traders.
+The prominent red color of this curry is primarily derived from dried red chili peppers, which were introduced to Thailand in the 16th century by Portuguese traders.

 Ingredients